What is sidereal astrology?

 Earth’s Axial Precession, Source: Nasa

-As you can see above, Earth essentially wobbles like a top through space - something that wasn’t discovered until far after Astrology began.
+As you can see, Earth essentially wobbles like a top through space - something that wasn’t discovered until far after Astrology began.

 This means that over time, our view of space wobbles, too (1 degree every 72 years to be exact!)